 Our current PAN (Planned Admission Number) is 21.

 Before your child is due to start, please visit us so that you can take a preliminary look at the school.
 In the Summer Term, before they start, new entrants are invited into the school to experience taster sessions in class.
-Where possible our EYFS class teacher visits pre-school settings to meet the children or makes home visits.
+Where possible our EYFS class teacher visits pre-school settings to meet the children and makes home visits for each child.

 At North Curry, EYFS aims to make the transition into school as smooth and quick as possible.
-The children are divided into groups of six usually based on age.
-The first group will attend mornings only for the first week and then full time from then on.
-The second group will attend mornings only from the second week and then full time and so on.
+The children are divided into two groups.
+The first group will attend mornings only for the first week, mornings and lunchtime from the second week and then full time from then on.
+The second group will attend afternoons only from the first week, lunchtimes and afternoons from the second week and then full time and so on.
 After the induction period, we encourage all pupils to attend full time.
 However, it is sometimes necessary to extend part-time attendance for those children who are still under five years old and for whom a full day is too long.

 It is a great help, particularly to the children's confidence, if by the time they start school they are able to;

 Go to the toilet without assistance

 All children are encouraged to bring a healthy snack and water bottle into school.